Halv27/kottans-frontend/README.md

  </details>

-Information about CSS and HTML wasn't new to me so there was no problem to quickly pass these courses, moreover, they mostly cover basic things I've already known.
-But I think it was still useful to repeat the things mentioned in these courses to consolidate my knowledge. Еor example, I refreshed the information about the attribute selector.
-In fact, for some reason, I rarely used it, maybe in the future I will fix it.
+Information about CSS and HTML wasn't new for me so there was no problem to quickly pass these courses, moreover, they mostly cover basic things I've already known.
+But I think it was still useful to repeat the things mentioned in these courses to consolidate my knowledge.
+For example, I refreshed the information about the attribute selector.
+In fact, for some reason, I rarely used it, maybe in the future I will fix this.